-Background: Tires have been banned from landfill disposal since 1992 (10 V.S.A. § 6621a), primarily because waste tires create problems when landfilled.
+Background: Tires have been banned from landfill disposal since 1992 (10 V.S.A.)
+6621a), primarily because waste tires create problems when landfilled.
 Tires do not compress and can trap methane gas, causing them to eventually "float" to the surface and disrupt the landfill as they move.

-A tire stakeholder group, convened in 2015, identified three primary areas of concern: legacy scrap tire piles, ongoing illegal dumping of scrap tires, and lack of tire recycling markets (see Report to the Vermont Legislature on Problem Scrap Tire Piles - 2013 and the Tire Stakeholder Group Report - 2016).
+A 2016 report from the Tire Stakeholder Group15 identified three primary areas of concern: legacy scrap tire piles, ongoing illegal dumping of scrap tires, and lack of tire recycling options.
 A 2012 statewide survey identified 62 scrap tire piles containing an estimated 417,000-458,000 problem tires.
 Illegal scrap tire piles trap water and become breeding grounds for mosquitos, which may carry diseases such as Eastern Equine Encephalitis and West Nile Virus.
 Large piles of tires can trap heat and become fire hazards; if tire piles catch fire, the melted rubber generates oil and other toxic run-off that can pollute surface and groundwater.

 Collection Infrastructure: The vast majority of Vermont's scrap tires are managed through tire retailers and auto shops that accept scrap tires for a fee, typically when new tires are purchased.
 A smaller portion are accepted for a fee by solid waste facilities, both public and private.
 As part of the 2016 Tire Stakeholder Group Report, two large Vermont tire dealers anecdotally reported that 90-95% of customers purchasing replacement tires choose to leave their scrap tires and pay tire disposal fees.
-There are currently five (5) permitted and specialized tire collection facilities and three haulers that are permitted specifically to transport scrap tires in Vermont.
+There are currently five (5) permitted and specialized tire collection facilities and three (3) haulers that are permitted specifically to transport scrap tires in Vermont.